On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

 \section{Instantaneous secondary flows and their characteristics}

 In the previous section, we examined the long-time-averaged secondary flows and the reversal of their polarity.
 However, certain configurations, such as those shown in figure~\ref{fig:mean_vort_2-3clubbed}(b, c), exhibited irregular or seemingly disrupted secondary flows despite prolonged averaging.
 Since domain-scale secondary flows are artifacts of time-averaging that obscure the underlying transient dynamics \citep{Kevin2017}, a closer examination of the unsteady behavior is needed to better understand these observations. \citet{Anderson2019} demonstrated that secondary flows can undergo instantaneous reversals driven by chaotic and non-periodic dynamics.
 Similarly, \citet{Vanderwel2019} found that secondary flows emerge from the non-homogeneous distribution of smaller vortices, which meander in location but collectively form large-scale secondary motions in long-time-averaged visualizations.
 These findings raise the question of whether different roughness arrangements in our study influence the organization of smaller vortices, their meandering behavior, and the propensity for non-periodic reversals in secondary flows.
 Understanding these tendencies could provide insight into why large-scale, time-averaged secondary flows are observed in some cases but not in others.
-Therefore, in this section, we analyze the instantaneous structure of secondary flows using flow field visualization, conditional averaging, and probability density functions to better understand their transient behavior.
+Therefore, in this section, we analyze the instantaneous structure of secondary flows using flow field visualization, conditional averaging, and probability density functions to better understand their transient behavior. \R{Here, we refer to the instantaneous counterparts of LMPs and HMPs as low-momentum regions (LMRs) and high-momentum regions (HMRs), respectively.}

-In the analysis that follows, the angled brackets $\langle \cdot \rangle$ denote horizontal averaging operation, with the subscript indicating the direction of averaging.
-Low-pass filtered quantities are represented by $\widetilde{(\cdot)}$, and all time scales are normalized by $h/u_\tau$, denoted using the superscript $(\cdot)^*$.
+\R{In the analysis that follows, $\widehat{(\cdot)}$ denotes low-pass filtered quantities, and all time scales are normalized by $h/u_\tau$, represented using the superscript $(\cdot)^*$.
+The conditionally averaged fields are denoted by $\overline{(\cdot)}_c$.}